wazo-platform/wazo-auth/README.md

 docker build -t xivo/xivo-auth-tests -f Dockerfile .. && nosetests
 ```

-If you are using docker-machine you can change le address ip with the variable XIVO_AUTH_TEST_HOST.
+If you are using docker-machine you can change your ip address with the variable XIVO_AUTH_TEST_HOST.

 ```sh
 export XIVO_AUTH_TEST_HOST=$(docker-machine ip)